|Nutritional Guidelines (per serving)|

 Press the watermelon to make juice (squeeze the watermelon in a juicer or muddle about three 1-inch chunks in a mixing glass).
 Strain and reserve 1 1/2 ounces of the juice.

-Add the gin, fruit juices, simple syrup, and salt.
-Shake vigorously for 30 seconds.
+Add the gin, simple syrup, watermelon and lime juices, and salt.
+Fill with ice and shake vigorously for 30 seconds.

 Fine strain into a highball glass filled with fresh ice.
 Top with soda water.